UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_5/Lab_5.md

 - **Step 1:**
   -  In the Android Project View, click the `activity_main.xml` file.
   -  Click File on the menu bar and then click New.
-From the drop down list choose Image Asset.
+From the drop-down list choose Image Asset.
 The Asset Studio dialog box opens to display the default launcher icons for the resolutions of various devices.
 <div align=center>

 ![](./figures/iconResources.png)